-New primary schools are being built during 2013 in response to demographic and other pressures.
-They are due to open in September 2013 and are an academy in Wokingham based on two sites (Winnersh and Woosehill), and the Piggott Primary Academy at Charvil.
+New primary schools were built during 2013 in response to demographic and other pressures.
+Two opened in September 2013 and are an academy in Wokingham based on two sites (Winnersh and Woosehill), and the Piggott Primary Academy at Charvil.
+The third school, an academy at Wheatfield in Winnersh, is due to open in September 2014.